Table of Contents

 How long does it take to build a website?

-Should I choose a local or remote web development company?
+Should I choose a local or remote company?

 Do I own my website once it’s built?